Discover Career Opportunities

 Sign up with an agency that can offer you employment.
 Attend as many civil engineering-related events to be able to network with as many people as possible.

-Look for job openings through different sources such as Internet job boards.
-This gives you the opportunity to look for a job in your local area and even nationwide by just using keywords such as “civil engineer jobs”.
+Look for job openings through different sources, such as Internet job boards.
+This allows you to look for a job in your local area and even nationwide by just using keywords such as “civil engineer jobs”.
 In just a matter of seconds, these websites can narrow down the number of job posts that match your criteria.
 Civil Engineers can hold administrative or supervisory positions.
 Other related jobs include design, research, and teaching.

 Kickresume | Best Online Resume & Cover Letter Builder